 A high TF-IDF value is an indicator of a word that occurs frequently in one document, whereas the total number of documents containing that term is relatively low compared to the total number of documents.
 Thus, more specific words are given a higher weight.

-Let’s look at an example that shows how to find the TF-IDF values for 3 documents consisting of 1 sentence.
+Let’s look at an example that shows how to find the TF-IDF values for three documents each consisting of one sentence.